- Violin/Theory/Composition Instruction (students aged from 2-62) – since 1998

 - Specialized training in Suzuki and Kodaly methods of Music Education

-Sarah Wallin Huff has been playing the violin since 1989, having studied primarily with violinist/violist Kay Pech, as well as studying Baroque violin technique with Los Angeles Musica Angelica violinist, M. Anne Rardin.
-She has performed on both Baroque violin and Baroque viola with the Early Music ensemble “Collegium Musicum,” and she has also been a regular performer on four-, five-, and six-string electric violins since 2003; her current electric violin of choice is a custom-made, six-string, Dragon-design, Equester electric violin.
-She toured from 1999 to 2002, performing as a singer, dancer, and violinist/fiddler across the continental U.S. and eleven European countries.
-Within her touring groups, Wallin Huff held several authoritative positions, including Assistant Director.
-She has performed as a regular member of the Orange County Symphony, has performed with other numerous orchestras and ensembles, and regularly performs as a soloist for a variety of events and concerts, as well as participating on electric and acoustic violin and viola on various recording projects.
+Violinist/Violist and Composer Sarah Wallin Huff has been playing the violin since 1990.
+She has also performed on Baroque violin and viola with the ensemble “Collegium Musicum,” and has been a regular performer on six-string electric violin since 2003.
+She toured from 1999 to 2002 as a musician across the continental U.S. and eleven European countries, as well as holding the position of Assistant Director during her final tour.
+She has performed as a regular member of the Orange County Symphony, performed as Concertmaster of the Southern California Philharmonic, is currently the concertmaster for the Santa Clarita Philharmonic, and performs with other numerous orchestras and diverse ensembles.
+She regularly performs as a soloist for a variety of events and concerts, as well as participating on electric and acoustic violin and viola on various recording projects.

 Contact Sarah Wallin Huff via email.